Blog

 Come Monday morning at Kennedy Space Center, you could see a few bleary-eyed faces, but spirits remained high.
 Students, dressed in their finest, arrived armed with their final presentations, ready to impress the Judging Panel.

-**A Cosmic Congratulations**
+**Cosmic Congratulations**

 To all the students who participated in the ISSDC from the UK, Africa, and Europe, we tip our astronaut helmets to you!
 Your diverse skills, experiences, and perspectives shone brightly throughout the event.
 The journey to the ISSDC is paved with dedication, teamwork, and an unbridled passion for exploring the cosmos.
-We, at the SSEF, are incredibly proud to have met and gotten to know this extraordinary group of young space enthusiasts.
+We, at the SSEF, are incredibly proud to have met and got to know this extraordinary group of young space enthusiasts.

-Stay tuned for more cosmic adventures, and remember, the sky is not the limit; it’s just the beginning!
+Stay tuned for more cosmic adventures, and remember, the sky is not the limit, it’s just the beginning!

 Education